JohnSnowLabs/spark-nlp/docs/en/annotators.md

         100, "text")
 {% endhighlight %}

+There are also two convenient functions to retrieve the embeddings coverage with respect to the transformed dataset:

+- withCoverageColumn(dataset, embeddingsCol, outputCol): Adds a custom column with **word coverage** stats for the embedded field: (coveredWords, totalWords, coveragePercentage).
+This creates a new column with statistics for each row.
+- overallCoverage(dataset, embeddingsCol): Calculates overall **word coverage** for the whole data in the embedded field.
+This returns a single coverage object considering all rows in the field.

 ### Bert Embeddings

 Bert Embeddings.
 This annotator may only be created by a tensorflow process located at `python/tensorlfow/bert`